 Safeguarding Switzerland's values and interests through multilateral cooperation

 Multilateral organisations, especially the UN agencies, are essential for drawing up globally recognised standards and norms to protect global public goods such as the environment and water resources.
 Thanks to its extensive experience, pragmatism and values, Switzerland is regarded as a credible and reliable partner for multilateral organisations.
 This engagement has a positive impact on Switzerland's international image and its foreign and economic policies.
 Moreover, as host of international Geneva, Switzerland plays an important role in promoting multilateral cooperation.

 Influencing the reforms of the UN development system

 The large number of organisations present in one country can result in a fragmentation of development assistance, duplication of efforts, and losses in efficiency.
 That is why Switzerland is actively pushing for and supporting reforms of the multilateral development system to increase its effectiveness.

 Multilateral and bilateral cooperation complement one another

 Multilateral and bilateral cooperation complement each other in eradicating poverty.
-Indeed, the Swiss bilateral cooperation is flexible, tailored to specific contexts, and capable of implementing innovative approaches on the ground.
+Swiss bilateral cooperation is flexible, tailored to specific contexts, and capable of implementing innovative concepts on the ground.
 It gives Switzerland a certain level of visibility in the partner countries.
-Through multilateral cooperation, such innovations can be replicated on a large scale and contribute to their integration into national policies, regional strategies as well as into the instruments of the multilateral organisations and partner countries.
+Through multilateral cooperation, such innovations can be replicated on a large scale and contribute to their integration into national policies and regional strategies as well as into the instruments of the multilateral organisations and partner countries.